uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 7\.
 This word usually means "breaks, smashes" according to eDIL, but when combined with *cath* or *irgal*, etc, which it is here, then means "overthrows, defeats, routs".

 8\.
 In the same way as *comlann* is given as *com* + *lán*, "equally + full", I take this word as *com* + *lond*, "equally + fierce, angry".
 Mees renders this word as "with fury", which I essentially agree with.
-The word-final 'o' is an adjectival suffix.
+The word-final 'o' can be an adjectival suffix.
 In trying to figure out this sentence, I also take this adjective *comlondo* to be attached to the verb *robris*, acting as an adverbial modifier giving a meaning of "breaks fiercely" or "overthrows furiously", which again essentially agrees with Mees' translation.

 9\.
 The first part is obviously *for*.
 The second part could be [slecht](https://dil.ie/37871), a noun, meaning a division or the act of hewing, or [sligid](https://dil.ie/37939), a verb, meaning similarly to cut, hew, or throw down (i.e. an army).
 Both words, and both constructions (i.e. noun or verb) essentially describe the army in question as one that hews habitually, so we can give the English translation of "hewing host" or "over-slaughtering army", once again in agreement with Mees' translation.
 The word-final macron can be assumed as a conjugational ending or declension, and likely monosyllabic, probably *slechta* or even *slechtaib*.
 It can go either way, but I take this word to be the verbal noun of *sligid*, giving us "upon/on the hewing hosts".

 10\.
-Following the discussion in Note 9, I take *slu-* here to be *slúaig*, being "slúag" in the genitive, since for the noun "forslecht" to describe the *slúag* we must have *forslecht slúaig* "the hewing of the host", or perhaps merely *forslecht slúag* "the hewing of the hosts".
+Following the discussion in Note 9, I take *slu-* here to be *slúaig*, that is "slúag" in the genitive, since for the noun "forslecht" to describe the *slúag* we must have *forslecht slúaig* "the hewing of the host", or perhaps it is merely *forslecht slúag* "the hewing of the hosts".

 13\.
-This word is derived either from [síabraid](https://dil.ie/37365) or [síabair](https://dil.ie/37359), with the latter pertaining to supernatural beings, phantoms, specters, etc., according to eDIL, and which agrees with Mees' and Carmody's translations of this word as "phantom", and with the former meaning "enchanted, aroused, whipped into a fury, even to a supernatural fury".
-I take the former derivation to be superior on the grounds of meaning, since there is no indication of a "phantom host" otherwise, but Lugh is engaging in the act of bewitching his army through incantation, so this is the army before which is the destruction.
+This word is derived either from [síabraid](https://dil.ie/37365) or [síabair](https://dil.ie/37359), with the latter pertaining to supernatural beings, phantoms, specters, etc. according to eDIL, and which agrees with Mees' and Carmody's translations of this word as "phantom", and with the former meaning "enchanted, aroused, whipped into a fury, even to a supernatural fury".
+I take the former derivation to be superior on the grounds of meaning, since there is no indication of a "phantom host" otherwise, but Lugh is engaging in the act of bewitching and arousing his army through incantation, so this is the army before which is the destruction.

 17\.
 See also this word referenced in [daire](https://dil.ie/14268), taken to mean an animal den or thicket.